walt-king/NFL-draft-research/README.md

 - 3-dimensional space occupied by the player.
 Dimension 1: height, vertical jump, arm length.
 Dimension 2: broad jump, distance covered at top speed.
 Dimension 3: wingspan, lateral quickness
 - *Top performers*: Julio Jones, Antonio Cromartie

+The models also include several features designed to summarize the collection of college statistics being used.

+**Offensive Usage**
+- Rushing attempts plus receptions.
+On a neutralized scale, this captures the same information as market share.
+An attempt to quantify how involved a player was in their college offense
+- *Top performers*: Percy Harvin, Matt Forte

+**Defensive Disruption**
+- Defensive equivalent to usage, an attempt to quantify how active each defensive player was.
+The thought is that better players will make more plays
+- *Top performers*: Aaron Donald, Luke Kuechly

+**S&P Market Share**
+- Combines defensive disruption with team defensive S&P+.
+Simply accruing defensive statistics doesn't tell whether the player was effective, so this is an attempt to link activity with effectiveness.
+Rewards players who played on better teams, all else equal
+- *Top performers*: Ndamukong Suh, Dont'a Hightower

 # Cross-Validation and Tuning